 - Plan ahead.
 If you are going out, especially at night, think about how you will get home or if you can stay with someone you trust.
 Consider traveling with a friend or in a group.

 - Avoid walking (and exercising) alone — have a friend, roommate, or partner join you.
-At the Morningside Heights campus, if you cannot find someone to walk with you, call Columbia Public Safety at x4-2797 from a campus phone or 212-854-2797 for an escort.
-For the Medical Center campus, call x5-8100 or 212-305-8100 twenty-four-hours-a-day for an escort.
+If you school has a public safety office with escorts available, they may be able to walk you home.
 Don't be afraid or embarrassed to call for an escort — your safety, well-being, and peace of mind are priority number one.

 - When taking the bus or subway, stick with well-lit, and preferably well-peopled, bus stops and subway platforms.
 When riding the bus, sit near the driver.
 When riding the subway, avoid the isolated sections of the platform, such as the ends, and avoid the empty or fewer-peopled subway cars.
 Don't sleep on the bus or subway.
 Also be aware of who gets off the bus or subway with you.
 Head directly to a public place, such as a store, restaurant, or residence hall, if you feel that someone is following you.